 Colleges have long welcomed veterans in the classroom.
 Alfred State College President Dr. John M. Anderson says that veterans bring a multitude of positive qualities to the campus, including “maturity, experience, and leadership.”
 He also notes that younger students can benefit from being in classes with veterans.

-A full story and detailed list of Military Friendly Schools will be highlighted in the annual Guide to Military Friendly Schools and on a poster, both of which will be distributed to hundreds of thousands of active and former military personnel in late September.
-The newly redesigned Web site, found at www.militaryfriendlyschools.com, features interactive tools and search functionality to assist military veterans in choosing schools that best meet their personal educational needs.
-The site currently shows 2010 Military Friendly Schools but will switch to the 2011 list in late September.
+A full story and detailed list of Military Friendly Schools will be highlighted in the annual Guide to Military Friendly Schools and on a poster, both of which will be distributed to hundreds of thousands of active and former military personnel.
+The Web site, found at www.militaryfriendlyschools.com, features interactive tools and search functionality to assist military veterans in choosing schools that best meet their personal educational needs

 Criteria for making the Military Friendly Schools list included efforts to recruit and retain military and veteran students, results in recruiting military and veteran students, and academic accreditations.